0xVector/mmo-rpg/README.md

 - knockback
 - make attack animation less weird
 - document the code better (so the generated docs are not so empty)
+- deploy the static client to github pages

 ### Features
 - more mobs